 - Only in Florida: The Stern Chase happens all over Florida.

 - Piecemeal Funds Transfer: Features this, and worse, the transaction was aborted because everything exploded before the Exact Progress Bar was finished.

-- Pocket Protector: Kate's teeny-tiny MP3 player, worn on an armband, somehow manages to stop a bullet.
+- Pocket Protector: Kate's teeny-tiny Walkman, worn on an armband, somehow manages to stop a bullet.
 Honestly the biggest challenge to suspension of disbelief isn't the bullet-stopping but the fact that it was hit at all, considering how small it is.

 - Renegade Russian: The "Russian spy that has decided he's Only in It for the Money and using skills to get a profit" kind is the whole Big Bad Ensemble.

 - Sexy Soaked Shirt: Kate has one of the these after the climax.

 - Spicy Latina: Salma Hayek's character acts completely berserk when breaking up with Kirkpatrick.

 - Stern Chase: The chased: a poor attorney and the cop trying to protect her.
 The chasers: a heavily-armed bunch of renegade Russian assassins that keep catching up because of magical hacking skills.